elifefirat/elifefirat.github.io/index.md

 ---

-I am a Ph.D. candidate at the University of Nottingham, working on visualization Literacy.
-My research interests are identifying barriers to visualization literacy and improving non-expert users’ visualization literacy skills by aiding teaching and learning with a pedagogical tool.
-I mainly focus on providing solutions to advance data exploration experience in Treemap and Parallel Coordinate Plot.
+I am currently working as a lecturer in the Computer Engineering Department at Cukurova University in Turkey.
+My Ph.D. studies were completed at the University of Nottingham, where I conducted extensive research in visualization literacy.
+My primary research interests revolve around identifying barriers to visualization literacy and enhancing the visualization skills of non-expert users through pedagogical tools.
+My research strongly focuses on advancing the data exploration experience, particularly the Treemaps and Parallel Coordinate Plots.